vishaldesai/AWS_Security/TerraformIAM/README.md

 # Create IAM policies, Groups and Users using Terraform
 -------------------------------------------------------

-&nbsp;&nbsp;&nbsp;&nbsp; Example below demonstrates end to end flow of how to manage Security as a Code using Terraform for IAM and use CI/CD pipeline to automate, integrate, deploy and notify using Jenkins pipeline and Slack.
+Example below demonstrates end to end flow of how to manage Security as a Code using Terraform for IAM and use CI/CD pipeline to automate, integrate, deploy and notify using Jenkins pipeline and Slack.

 ## Prerequisites
 ----------------